apostrophecms/apostrophe-documentation/docs/modules/apostrophe-schemas/browser-apostrophe-schemas.md

 code, see self.error() for an easy way to make an error object
 ### scrollToError(*$el*)
-A convenience allowing you to scroll to the first error present, if any.
-Not called automatically.
-You can call this when convert passes an error or when your own validation code has invoked showError().
+A convenience allowing you to scroll to the first error present, if any. convert() will call this if an error is present.
+Also ensures the appropriate tab group is actually visible.
+### showGroupContaining(*$element*)
+Show the tab group containing the given element, if not already visible, by triggering the appropriate tab button.
 ### findFieldset(*$el*, *name*)
 Used to search for fieldsets at this level of the schema, without false positives for any schemas nested within it